dmitsf/GOT/example.md

 ## 0. Downloading and preparing the text collection and the taxonomy.

-We can download the collection via browser from a [webpage of "Concept" research group](https://cs.hse.ru/concept/datasets) or via commandline:
+We can download the collection via browser from a [webpage of "Concept" research group](https://cs.hse.ru/concept/datasets) or via command line:

 ```
 $ wget https://cs.hse.ru/data/2019/05/19/1506729559/papers_parsed_relevant.zip
 ```

-After that, we should unzip the archive:
+After that, we should unzip the archive downloaded:

 ```
 $ unzip papers_parsed_relevant.zip
 ```

-We can download the DST taxonomy via browser from a [webpage of "Concept" research group](https://cs.hse.ru/concept/taxonomies) or via commandline:
+We can download the DST taxonomy via browser from a [webpage of "Concept" research group](https://cs.hse.ru/concept/taxonomies) or via command line:

 ```
 $ wget https://cs.hse.ru/data/2019/12/18/1523118089/Data_Science_taxonomy.xlsx
 ```

-Since the taxonomy have _.xlsx_ format, we should transform the taxonomy to _.csv_.
-One may do this using Miscrosoft Excel, OpenOffice/LibreOffice Calc or via commandline:
+Since the taxonomy has _.xlsx_ format, we should transform the taxonomy to _.csv_.
+One may do this using Microsoft Excel, OpenOffice/LibreOffice Calc, or via command line:

 ```
 $ libreoffice --headless --convert-to csv Data_Science_taxonomy.xlsx